yeesian/ArchGDAL.jl/docs/src/tables.md

 - Object contains at least one column of geometries
 - Non geometry columns contain types handled by GDAL (e.g. not `Int128` nor composite type)

-_Note: As geometries and fields are stored separately in GDAL features, the backward conversion of the layer won't have the same column ordering.
-Geometry columns will be the first columns._
+**Note**: As geometries and fields are stored separately in GDAL features, the backward conversion of the layer won't have the same column ordering.
+Geometry columns will be the first columns.

 ```@repl tables
 df = DataFrame([